Mithgol/fidomail2ipfs/README.md

 You may visit https://github.com/Mithgol/fidomail2ipfs#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

+## Using fidomail2ipfs

+When you require the installed module, you get a function that renders an echomail message (generating its HTML5 representation) and saves that messages in IPFS asynchronously.

+That function has two parameters.
+The first parameter must be an object of settings (see below).
+The second parameter is a callback function with a signature `(err, URL)` that gets the URL of an IPFS-stored HTML5 page.
+The URL is relative to the gateway https://ipfs.io/

 ## Testing fidomail2ipfs

 [![(build testing status)](https://img.shields.io/travis/Mithgol/fidomail2ipfs/master.svg?style=plastic)](https://travis-ci.org/Mithgol/fidomail2ipfs)